 Academic Research Award

-The WDS Academic Research Award Program provides funding for residents, post-residency fellows, junior faculty and early-career dermatologists performing basic science or clinical research relevant to the field of dermatology.
-Awards in the amount of up to $10,000 each are awarded on a competitive basis from 2007 to 2019.
+The WDS Academic Research Award Program provided funding for residents, post-residency fellows, junior faculty and early-career dermatologists performing basic science or clinical research relevant to the field of dermatology.
+Awards in the amount of up to $10,000 each were awarded on a competitive basis from 2007 to 2019.

 Purpose of Award

-These awards are intended to help the recipient further his or her academic career, and may serve as a basis for obtaining further funding.
+These awards were intended to help the recipient further his or her academic career, and may serve as a basis for obtaining further funding.

 Recipients will be selected on the basis of scientific merit and the anticipated impact of the project on the field of dermatology.
 Preference will be given to candidates who have demonstrated a clear intention of pursuing a career in academic medicine.

 Candidates with no other sources of funding may receive preferential consideration.
 Preference will be given to applicants whose mentors have been members of WDS for 3 or more years.